brandonmarshal/lsx-demo-theme/logs/week41/logs-week41-day2.md

     -   Check Design run completed — recommendations manually reviewed and corrected (noted that Check Design can suggest incorrect token types when values match numerically)
     -   Still to do: Mobile and Tablet frames, responsive checks, prototype connection

--    **Travel Publisher Rebuild — Migration complete:**
+- **Travel Publisher Rebuild — Migration Complete**
-    -    Completed all sections of this page and applied all the correct variables.
+  - Completed all sections of the page and applied the correct design variables throughout.
-    -    Created all 3 screens, mobile still needs some adjustments to look compelete.
+  - Created all three responsive layouts (Desktop, Tablet, and Mobile).
+The Mobile layout still requires a few final adjustments to be fully complete.
-    -    Used Check designs to ensure all variables have been replaced.
+  - Used Check Designs to verify that all legacy values have been replaced with the appropriate variables.

 ---